CNES/bulldozer-qgis-plugin/README.md

 All the algorithms can be accessed through the QGIS Processing Toolbox under `3D/Rater`.
 Search for "Bulldozer" to find the algorithms.

 1. **Basic Algorithm**:
-   - Inputs: DTM file path, output folder path.
+   - Inputs: DTM file path, output folder path and detailed parameters as specified in the advanced settings.

 2. **Config File Algorithm**:
    - Inputs: Path to configuration file.

-3. **Advanced Algorithm**:
+3. **Generate Config file**:
    - Inputs: Detailed parameters as specified in the advanced settings.
+Output : config yaml file.

 ## Documentation